Emsculpt Vs Coolsculpting

 CoolSculpting (also known as “cryolipolysis“) is a procedure that targets fat cells and eliminates them by freezing them to a temperature that causes them to break down.

-Fat cells are more susceptible to cold temperatures, so when subjected to freezing temperatures, they are unable to withstand the cold and will begin to break down, eventually being absorbed by the body.
+Fat cells are more susceptible to cold, so when exposed to freezing temperatures, they cannot withstand the cold and begin to break down, eventually being absorbed by the body.

-CoolSculpting is not a weight loss treatment, as it targets a specific area to eliminate fat cells in that area.
+CoolSculpting is not a weight-loss treatment; it targets a specific area to eliminate fat cells.

-It can be used on several different areas of the body, but most commonly it is used on the abdomen, flanks, underneath the buttocks, thighs, and arms.
+It can be used on several areas of the body, but most commonly on the abdomen, flanks, buttocks, thighs, and arms.

 It can also be used in more targeted areas, such as under the chin or the jaw.